 Criticism need not be negative; in this context it involves surfacing different perspectives, highlighting their contrasts, and synthesizing them into a bold new vision.”

 Here’s how he suggests baking a tried-and-true capturing technique into ideation:

-Step 1: Individual Reflection.
-In this stage, employees from various positions are asked to reflect about potential new directions—this can be about the larger role of the company, or about the specifics of a product, but this dimension should be carved out at the forefront.
+Step 1: Individual reflection.
+In this stage, employees from various positions are asked to reflect on potential new directions — this can be about the larger role of the company, or about the specifics of a product, but this dimension should be carved out at the forefront.